BigDaddyAG/MedBioPro/README.md

 ##### Git Repository Structure
   This git repository contains following files/folders

-* implemented Scala codes could be found here `src/main/scala/de/BigDaddyAG`
+  * implemented Scala codes`src/main/scala/de/BigDaddyAG`
   * `Data`:
-  * downloaded Clinical Biotab data`BCR`
+    * `BCR`: downloaded Clinical Biotab data
-  * TCGA data from 35 patients `GCC`:
+    * `GCC`: TCGA data from 35 patients
-    * `All`: the final TCGA table of 16 patinets, which are manuelly joined: `allGccDataClean.csv`
+      *  `All`: the final TCGA table of 16 patients, which are manually joined:
+        - `allGccDataClean.csv`
-  * `output`:`somkeOutput.csv` is a table of four columns: patinentID, Consent Status and the last two columns refer to the start and end year of patinet's smoking behaviour.
+  * `output`:`somkeOutput.csv` is a table of four columns: patientID, Consent Status and the last two columns refer to the start and end year of patient's smoking behaviour.
 The previous table has been used to generate `joinedSomkeOutput.csv`.
 Here the third column shows how many years each patient smoked.